 In the case of a modified record in the source, we insert two records to the non-historized links: one for the new version of the modified record in the source and one for the old version that still exists in the target (non-historized link) but needs to be countered now – the technical counter record.
 To distinguish the records from the source and the counter transactions a new column is inserted, often called “Counter”.

 The standard value for this counter attribute is 1 for records from the source and -1 for the technical counter transactions.
 Important: We do not perform any update statements, we still insert only the new counter records.
-When querying the measures from the satellite you just multiply the measures with the counter value.
+When querying the measures from the link you just multiply the measures with the counter value.

 The table 3 shows a link with a counter attribute.
 When a record changes in the source system it is inserted with the original value and a counter value of -1 in the link table of the data warehouse.
 For the changed value there is a new link hash key which is also calculated over the descriptive attribute ‘Salary’.
 The counter value of the new record is 1.